slyfox1186/pihole-regex/README.md

 #### Major Updates: A series of major tweaking was performed from 02.01.23-02.04.23

   - **Adlists changes**
 1. The pihole_adlist_tool allowed the elimination of **almost 75% of the total domains blocked** due to the **extremely low hit count over the last 2 months**.
-The domains in the adlist that are no longer included produced a maximum of **1 hit each** and had a max total **unique domain coverage of 4** compared to **hundreds of unique domains** that the other adlists registered.
+The domains in the adlist that are no longer included produced a maximum of **1 hit each** and had a max total **unique domain coverage of 4** compared to the **hundreds of unique domains** that the other lists registered.

   - **Exact & RegEx changes**